bacnet-stack/bacnet-stack/src/bacnet/basic/program/ubasic/README.md

     8-bit sample time passed to the hardware abstraction.

-  - nreads: 8-bit value passed to the hardware abtraction which can be used to dictate the number of sample readings to average
+  - nreads: 8-bit value passed to the hardware abstraction which can be used to dictate the number of sample readings to average

 - *store(x[x$,x@]), i=recall(x[x$,x@])*